corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 To add your CorDapp directory:

-1. From the Node Explorer dashboard screen, click **Settings** in the left hand menu.
+1. From Node Explorer dashboard screen, click **Settings** in the menu on the left-hand side of the screen.

 2. On the settings screen, add the required directory path in the **Enter the path of your CorDapps directory** field.
 This is the folder where all the CorDapps are kept for your node.

 3. Use the **Date format** and **Date time format** fields to specify the expected date and time formats used by your CorDapps.
-If you do not enter anything here, the defaults shown are used.
+If you don't enter anything here, the defaults shown are used.

 You have configured Node Explorer so it can now access the CorDapps for this node.

 ## Use the dashboard to get an overview of your nodes

-The dashboard is the first screen that opens when you start Node Explorer.
+The dashboard is the first screen that opens when you [start Node Explorer](#access-your-node-with-node-explorer).

-The dashboard shows details and diagnostics of two aspects of your node - **Node information** and **Network Parameters**.
+On the dashboard, you can see two panels with details and diagnostics of two aspects of your node - **Node information** and **Network Parameters**.

 ![Dashboard](resources/node-explorer/node-explorer-dash.png "Dashboard")

-The **Node information** panel tells you:
+In the **Node information** panel you can see:

-* the version of Corda your node is using
+* The version of Corda your node is using.
-* the CorDapps that have been detected by Node Explorer, based on the directory you provided
+* The CorDapps that have been detected by Node Explorer, based on the directory you provided during configuration.
-* basic parameters and details of each individual CorDapp.
+* Basic parameters and details of each individual CorDapp.

-The **Network parameters** panel tells you:
+In the **Network parameters** panel you can see:

-* the Minimum Platform Version (MPV) for nodes on this network
+* The Minimum Platform Version (MPV) for nodes on this network.
-* the maximum transaction size for the network
+* The maximum transaction size for the network.
-* Notaries on the network, and their status as signatory or non-signatory
+* Notaries on the network, and their status as signatory or non-signatory.
 * Whitelisted contracts.

 ## View the geo-location of your node and network peers

-To see a geographical view of your network, click **Network** in the left hand menu of the Dashboard screen.
+To see a geographical view of your network, click **Network** in the left-hand side menu of the Dashboard screen.

 On the network screen, you can see your Node's location, and the location of peers on your network.